tflynn/app_config/README.md

 ### Run your program

-When you run the program, your modified settings will be picked up automatically and be used to configure the program.
+When you run the program, your modified settings will be picked up automatically, will override the default settings and be used to configure the program.

 ## That's it!!